AdamBedel/Arden-Vul/README.md

     - Elf: Starts with Read Magic and 1 player chosen spell in their spellbook.
     - Fighter: Gains an additional feature, Cleave.
 If they reduce a creature to 0HP in melee, may make an additional attack that turn.
     - Golbin: Listen at Doors (2 in 6) replaces Wolf Affinity.
-    - Illusionist: Starts with Read Magic, 1 random spell, and 1 player chosen spell in their spellbook.
     - Magic-User: Starts with Read Magic, 1 random spell, and 1 player chosen spell in their spellbook.
+Also may cast any Illusionist spells as if they were Magic-User spells.
     - Thief: A thief who Backstabs successfully does 12 + STR damage.
   - Abiliy scores may not be adjusted and Prime Requisite score does not grant an XP multiplier.
   - For attack values, we will use ascending armor class.